thephpleague/di/README.md

 # League\Di

-The League\Di library provides a simple IoC Container for your application.
-Dependency Injection allows you the developer to control the construction and lifecycle of your objects, rather than leaving that control to the classes themselves.
-Instead of hard coding a class's dependencies within the class `__construct()` method, you instead provide to a class the dependencies it requires as arguments to its constructor.
-This helps to decrease hard dependencies and to create loosely coupled code.

-An Dependency Injection Container helps you to manage these dependencies in a controlled fashion.
+The League\Di library provides a simple but fast Dependency Injection Container for your application.

 ## Install